Adaptive Data-Driven Prediction in a Building Control Hierarchy: A Case Study of Demand Response in Switzerland: Methodology

-where the coefficients $P_i$ can be checked a-posteriori.
-Taking a HP, for example, an elevation in electrical power $u$ during the cooling mode operation should logically lead to a subsequent reduction in room temperature.
-Because each column of $P_3$ denotes the coefficients of linear effects of each future input on the future $N$-step outputs.
-Therefore, the following equation checks whether the average future temperature will decrease if one future electrical power $\mathbf{u}_{pred}(i)$ increases:
+the coefficients $P_i$ can be checked a-posteriori.
+For example, in the case of a HP operating in cooling mode, an increase in electrical power $u$ should logically lead to a decrease in room temperature.
+Because each column of $P_3$ represents the linear effects of each future input on the future $N$-step outputs, the following equation indicates that the average future temperature will decrease if one future electrical power $\mathbf{u}_{pred}(i)$ increases:

-Yet, directly formulating the DDP by raw data may not consistently yield predictions aligned with our established knowledge.
-This inconsistency could arise from the noise in operational data and the nonlinear effects introduced by the control unit.
-In this study, data is updated when a relaxed condition shown below is satisfied with a selected threshold $\eta \in [0,1]$
+However, formulating the DDP using raw data may violate this physical rule due to noise in the data and the nonlinear dynamics in buildings.
+This can result in an overestimation of building flexibility~\cite{lian2023physically}.
+To mitigate this risk, the DDP was updated only when the following relaxed condition was satisfied in this study:

-which requires that at least $\eta n_u N$ inputs in the DDP satisfy the rule~\eqref{eqn:PC_check_2}.
-For the rest of the paper, we choose $\eta=0.8$. }
+with a selected threshold $\eta \in [0,1]$.
+It requires that at least $\eta n_u N$ inputs in the DDP satisfy the physical rule~\eqref{eqn:PC_check_2}.
+In the case study, we set $\eta=0.8$.